Alsace08/yiming.wang.cv/_pages/about.md

 <a href='https://github.com/Alsace08/Meta-Reasoning'><button class="code-btn">CODE</button></a>

 * We establish the equivalence mapping from semantics to symbols under the purely natural language
-* Meta-Reasoning substantially generalize the reasoning capability of LLMs
+* Meta-Reasoning substantially generalizes the reasoning capability of LLMs

 </div>
 </div>